spri-kr/spri-naver-search/readme.md

-sort|(optional) default is 'date'. set sorting method of results. **date** will sort result based on date. **sim** will sort result based on accuracy. class| (optional) default is 'spri-naver-search' set the class of template. template| (optional) default is 'basic'. set the template of displaying result.
+sort|(optional) default is 'date'. set sorting method of results. **date** will sort result based on date. **sim** will sort result based on accuracy. class| (optional) default is 'spri-naver-search' set the class of template. template| (optional) default is 'basic'. set the template of displaying result. is_crawl| (optiona) default is 'n'. possible values are 'y' and 'n'. if this set to 'y' the plugin crawling whole page of the naver search result.
+Displayed result will be group by year and month.

 ### edit template